explaingit

 USE CASE 2

-Build a custom JDK distribution tailored to specific hardware or use cases.
+Build a custom JDK distribution tailored for an embedded or specialized runtime environment.

 USE CASE 3